 - and Medtronic, Inc. v.
 Mirowski Family Ventures, LLC (burden of proof for infringement in licensing context)

 - Review of the standard for patent eligible subject matter under 35 U.S.C. §101 across a variety of technological areas, including:

-- Association for Molecular Pathology v.
-USPTO and the patentability of gene sequences
+- genetics in Association for Molecular Pathology v.
+Myriad Genetics Inc.;